mspmax/HTMLReportGenerator_Android-Legacy/README.md

 String[] reportParams= new String[]{"1234"}
 ```

-In a composite key situation it can be like below,
+In a composite key situation in a parent table can be like below,
 ```java
 String[] reportParams= new String[]{"1234","564","789"}
 ```

 #Template

-Report template attributes looks like below(You can check out the "RerquestTemplate-DEMO.html" file in the asset folder).
+Report template attributes are shown in the following HTML code(You can check out the "RerquestTemplate-DEMO.html" file in the asset folder for the full code).
 Please note that the attributes included in the template should exactly be like the column names in the respective SQL table structure !!

 ```html